WDD 130: Web Fundamentals

 Instructions

-1. Use this updated client wireframe sketch to enhance the layout of the about.html page.
+1. Use this updated wireframe as a guide to enhance the layout of the about.html page.

 Wireframe Design for Rafting Project About Us Page – Updated

-2. Open up the about.html file and the rafting.css files for editing.
+2. Open the about.html file and the rafting.css files for editing.

 3. Continue to make updates to the page.